Detection Packs

 A single Pack can group any number of Detections, Queries, Global Helpers, Data Models, and Lookup Tables.
 Panther Universal Detections, for example, groups all rules that rely on Data Models and all of their dependencies.

 Detection Packs are versioned, and Panther periodically releases new versions with updates to core detection logic for the detections contained within.
-When an update for a Pack is available, an UPDATE AVAILABLE label will be displayed on the Pack's tile on the Pack list page in your Panther Console (under Build > Packs).
+When an update for a Pack is available, an UPDATE AVAILABLE label will be displayed on the Pack's tile on the Pack list page in your Panther Console (under Detections > Packs).

 Detections that are part of an enabled Detection Pack will be labeled as MANAGED, and detections that are not part of a Detection Pack will be labeled as UNMANAGED.